rapidsms/rapidsms/docs/topics/contrib/default.rst

 Usage
 =====

-The `default` app allows your project to define a default response to an `IncomingMessage` that is not handled by any other app.
+The `default` application allows your project to define a default response to an `IncomingMessage` that is not handled by any other application.
 The response string is defined in :setting:`DEFAULT_RESPONSE`.

-This app operates during the :ref:`default message processing stage
+This application operates during the :ref:`default message processing stage
 <phase-default>`.
-It is very important that the router loads this app last,
+It is very important that the router loads this application
-both because all other apps should have the opportunity to handle the message before falling back to this app, and because this app does not prevent the execution of default stages of the apps that come after it.
+last, both because all other applications should have the opportunity to handle the message before falling back to this one, and because this application does not prevent the execution of default stages of the applications that come after it.

-The app passes the value of :setting:`PROJECT_NAME` to the response string.
+The application passes the value of :setting:`PROJECT_NAME` to the response string.
 To include the project name, use ``%(project_name)s`` in the response string.

-If :setting:`DEFAULT_RESPONSE` is `None`, the `default` app will not send a message.
+If :setting:`DEFAULT_RESPONSE` is `None`, the `default` application will not send a message.

 By default, :setting:`DEFAULT_RESPONSE` is defined as::